 A gauge allows easy monitoring of the one gallon tank’s fuel level.
 At 25% load, the generator will provide 8 hours of runtime.

-In eco-mode, the noise level is at 57 dBA, whereas regular operation produces 59 dBA, comparable to a normal conversation, so it’s a very quiet RV generator.
+In eco-mode, the noise level is at 57 dBA, whereas regular operation produces 59 dBA, comparable to a normal conversation and the quietest RV generator.

 Speaking of emissions, though, one thing to keep in mind is this generator is not CARB compliant.